 1.5 ounces of cheap vodka*

 Some combinations to try: Bergamot and blood orange; lavender and vanilla; sweet orange and sage; sandalwood and rose.

 Homemade Air Freshener #2

 4 whole cloves

 1/2 cup lemon juice (doesn’t have to be fresh)

-To use any of these, simply add them to a spray bottle, shake, and mist the air.
-Be careful around delicate fabrics (i.e., silk) and leather since the oils may leave spots.
+As a room spray: To use any of these, simply add them to a spray bottle, shake, and mist the air.
+Be careful around delicate fabrics (i.e., silk) and leather since the essential oils may leave spots.
 Since essential oils can degrade quickly, store unused spray in a dark container, ideally in the refrigerator.
 Shake well before your next use.

 In a heated diffuser: Fill the diffuser top with 1/4 to 1/2 cup of the liquid and allow the heat to spread the aroma through your home.
 Refill as needed.
 NOTE: do NOT use Homemade Air Freshener #1 with open flame as the vodka is highly flammable!

 In a reed diffuser: Fill the container 3/4 of the way with your preferred homemade air freshener.
 Add rattan reeds and wait 2 hours.
 Turn the reeds end-to-end and insert the dry end into the container.
 Rotate the reeds daily and refill the container as needed.